 Future lawyers and politicians, pay attention!
 The study of criminal law is not for the faint of heart.
 The legal system is complex and ever-changing.
 In this course you will engage in discussions about controversial topics and real court cases to learn basic legal rules and concepts, criminal defense strategies, rules of evidence, court procedures, and more.
 You may not be able to pass the bar exam by the time this class is over, but you will know more about the practice of law and what it means to think like a lawyer.
 Business attire not required.

-Nanoscience and Engineering – waiting list only
+Nanoscience and Engineering –

 Engineering, Nanotechnology, Chemistry

 If you see yourself as a future engineer, ready to use the smallest particles to tackle some of life’s biggest challenges, then this two-week immersive overview of nanoscience may be for you.
 Your two weeks of VSA will be spent tackling laboratory challenges at the Vanderbilt Institute of Nanoscale Science and Engineering, where you will learn about the different types and uses of nanomaterials in today’s technologies, both where the science is now, and where it is heading.
 As a culminating project, you will research and propose a nano-engineered solution to a real-world problem.

 – Greg Walker and other VINSE Faculty

 Creative Writing, Literature